-Gwynedd Archaeological Trust has been asked, by Watkins Jones Construction, to carry out an archaeological assessment of the site proposed for a call centre and warehouse at Britannia Park.
-The assessment will form part of a wider Environmental Assessment to accompany the planning application.
-The site lies to the south of Parc Menai, near the junction between the A487 and the A55.
-It falls within Vaynol Park, which is listed as a grade I park within the Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales (Cadw 1998a).
+Gwynedd Archaeological Trust has been asked, by TACP, to carry out an archaeological assessment of the area of a proposed extension to Parc Menai, Bangor.
+The assessment will form the Cultural Heritage chapter of the Environmental Statement to accompany the planning application.
+Parc Menai is situated near the junction between the A487 and the A55, to the west of Bangor.
+It is proposed to expand the business park to the west, north and south of its present limits.
+The extension falls within Vaynol Park, which is listed as a grade I park within the Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales (Cadw 1998).